All You Need to Know About Marriage Documentation

 Q: How do you get a marriage license in Washington state?

-A: Most eloping couples fly into the Seattle-Tacoma International Airport to elope in the Pacific Northwest.
-It is most convenient to apply for a marriage license through King County if that is the case, however, you can register in any county if you are flying into a different regional airport.
-Washington has a mandatory 3-day waiting period between when you acquire your marriage license and when you can be legally married.
-If you are filing and picking up in Seattle, you can start your application process online here.
-Unless you have a notary handy, it's easiest to go into the office and pick up your marriage certificate in person.
-You do not need an appointment, but you are both required to be physically present to pick up the certificate with a photo ID on hand.
-The cost of the certificate is $67 (with no additional fees if paid by cash or check; a 2.5% fee if paid by credit card).
+If you go into the office and pick up your marriage license in person, you do not need an appointment, but you are both required to be physically present to pick up the paperwork with a photo ID on hand.
+The cost of the license is $67 (with no additional fees if paid by cash or check; a 2.5% fee if paid by credit card).
 Each county has a slightly different price, so make sure you check ahead if you aren’t going to register in King County.
 If you want to read up on all the juicy details, you can find them here at the Marriage licensing page for King County.

 After you have submitted your application, the recorder’s office will take a few days (three at the minimum) to ship you the license that your officiant will sign for you after your ceremony.
 Once you get married (woo-hoo!) and have all the proper signatures in the proper places, your officiant will submit the paperwork so that the state can recognize your marriage.
 After they have done so, you can check in with the county’s public records (King County’s are here) to see when it has been received and approved.